The best holiday 2019 iPad deals: The 10.2-inch model is on sale for $250

 For its part, Amazon has discounted its entire line of Fire tablets instead of serving up major deals on any iPad.
 If you're open to a non-Apple tablet, our top Amazon choice is the Fire HD 8, now on sale for $50.

 The discounts on the newer iPad Mini remain negligible.
 We'd recommend waiting for the next round of deals to come through before buying it.
-And the discontinued push its own batch of Fire tablets.7-inch iPad seems to have now disappeared almost entirely.
+And the discontinued 9.7-inch iPad seems to have now disappeared almost entirely.

 Note that we're focused on the Wi-Fi versions of the iPad here.
 Using LTE on a tablet is cool, but for most people it's not worth the additional cost, for the device and the monthly service, especially when you can easily tether your phone for free.